It’s important to note that a CP2000 notice is no reason to panic. It’s quite common to get one, and they don’t always result in an increased bill.

 I’m worried I made the same mistake on another return.
 What should I do?

-If through this process you realize you may have made the same mistake on another tax year, file Form 1040-X, Amended U.S. Individual Income Tax Return to correct it.
+If through this process you realize you may have made the same mistake in another tax return, file Form 1040-X, Amended U.S. Individual Income Tax Return to correct it.

-Further reading: How to Double-Check a Completed IRS Tax Return for Mistakes
+Further reading: How to Double-Check a Completed IRS Tax Retun for Mistakes

 Scams and identity theft